lenskit/java.lenskit.org/releases/lenskit-2.1.md

     creating 5 partitions, each with 10% of the users, instead of forcing (100/N)%) (#issue(512)).

+-   The evaluator supports binary packed files.
+The `pack` task will pack a data source, and the crossfolder will split to packed files if the train/test file names end with `.pack`.

 -   Fixed escaping of GraphViz output (#issue(528)).

 -   Added several Top-*N* metrics (precision and recall, mean reciprocal rank).